Frequently Asked Questions

 Can I apply for OSAP or Financial Aid for the Intersession/Summer Courses?Yes, OSAP and Financial Aid is available for Intersession/Summer Courses.
 Visit this website for more information including deadlines and how to apply.
 Additional information can be found here.

-When is Intersession/Summer tuition due?Full payment is due on May 15, 2021 or once you register for a course after this date.
+When is Intersession/Summer tuition due?Full payment is due on May 16, 2022.
+If you register for a course after this date payment is due immediately.
+For full payment details please click here.

 Where can I get a receipt that shows how much money I have paid for my tuition and ancillary fees?If you did not save a copy of your Huron Student Statement Portal, you can request a copy from Student Accounts.
 Please email Student Billing to request a copy.